 Our local hood has quite a large cemetery – part of an occasional walking route along the Brisbane river, and across the river from the university.
 We were just walking through there there a month or so back.
 A good place to visit if contemplating mortality is your thing.
 Also a good reminder that in times gone by you would more than likely be gone by 55 years old.

 Me: This is encouraging.
 Hopefully we’ll move to parks instead of cemeteries.
-I’d much rather that wildlife is gamboling about, poo’ing on the ground above me, than people in black tip-toe’ing around on wasted land with pebble paths and concrete slabs with lies engraved in them.
+I’d much rather that wildlife is gamboling about, poo’ing on the ground above me, than people in black tip-toe’ing around on wasted land with pebble paths and concrete or marble slabs with lies engraved on them.

 If they’d Bury Me Standing with head n shoulders sticking above ground, you could balance a coffee cup on me nut.
 A donut on one shoulder.
 Might be a nice idea for outdoor coffee shop décor . .